-The LPN program of FCTC will equip you with the knowledge and expertise required for a successful nursing career.
+This LPN program in FL will equip you with the knowledge and expertise required for a successful nursing career.
 The institution offers the flexibility of choosing from the day or evening program.
 While the former is 13-month long, latter will take you 17-months to complete the coursework.
 The curriculum covers a range of topics in fields of oncology, nutrition, rehabilitation, psychological well-being etc.

 Ranked amongst the top colleges in Florida, Cape Coral Technical College, has earned a distinctive place among the aspirants who want to make it big in the nursing field.
 The institute offers an academic system that matches the best in terms of processes, practices, and academic philosophy.
 The campus is fully equipped with all modern amenities and offers extraordinary resources for the holistic development of students.

 The 12-month LPN program of the college, with low student-faculty ratio, makes sure that you get personalized attention and quality clinical training.
 The curriculum has been divided into two semesters and gives you a diverse exposure to foundational and surgical nursing courses.
 Besides the full-time, CCTC will also start a new part-time LPN program from October 2019.